jaymell/nodeCf/README.md

 * NodeCf configuration (Optional) -- This feature doesn't actually exist yet, but should allow for overriding variables that get set in the `config` module

 ### Required variables:
-* environment -- this must be passed on command line as first argument to command; its name must match the name of your environment variables file
+* environment -- this must be passed on command line
-* stacks -- these must either be passed on command line or defined in your environments file(s); it is an array of stacks which must be run -- order matters
+* stacks -- these must either be passed on command line or defined in your environments file(s) or system environment variables; it is an array of stacks which must be run -- order matters
-* region -- this must be passed on command line
+* region -- this defines the aws region to which you're deploying
 * account -- your AWS account number
 * application -- this can be anything, but the name of your repository is a good default; it is used for naming and uniquely identifying resources
 * infraBucket -- Cloudformation stacks over a certain size must first be uploaded to s3; as a result, nodeCf requires the name of a bucket to use for deployments; the scripts will handle creating it for you (assuming its name has not already been taken by some other random AWS user).